Published: March 22, 2022

-Still not excited?
-Try adding fruit, veggies, or herbs for a healthy and natural boost of flavor.
+If straight water is too bland to your liking, look for creative ways to jazz up the taste.
 Crush some lemon or lime slices, fresh mint, strawberries, watermelon, orange, ginger, cucumber or raspberries and add them to your water for a refreshing infusion of flavor.
-Or pick up a favorite flavored water at your store.
+Or pick up a favorite non-sugar flavored water at your store.

 “Water provides everything the body needs—pure H2O—to restore fluids lost through metabolism, breathing, sweating, and the removal of waste.
 It’s the perfect beverage for quenching thirst and re-hydrating your system,” according to the Harvard T.H.
 Chan School of Public Health.

-The tea aisle is packed full these days too.
+Start with tea!
+The tea aisle is packed full these days.
 No wonder, given its health benefits.

 “There doesn’t seem to be a downside to tea,” says American Dietetic Association spokeswoman Katherine Tallmadge, MA, RD, LD.
 “I think it’s a great alternative to coffee drinking.
 First, tea has less caffeine.
 It’s pretty well established that the compounds in tea—their flavonoids—are good for the heart and may reduce cancer.”